Learning Resources, Inc. v. Trump

-Learning Resources v.
-Trump, and Trump v.
-V.O.S.
-Selections, Inc. is a consolidated case at the United States Supreme Court which will determine whether the International Emergency Economic Powers Act (IEEPA) authorizes the second Trump administration to implement various tariffs by executive order, and if the IEEPA does authorize the tariffs, whether the IEEPA is an unconstitutional delegation of legislative power to the executive branch due to the Taxing and Spending Clause of Article One, Section Eight of the United States Constitution.
+Learning Resources, Inc. v.
+Trump, 607 U.S. 229 (2026), is a decision of the Supreme Court of the United States in which the Court held that the International Emergency Economic Powers Act (IEEPA), an economic sanctions law, does not authorize the president to unilaterally set tariffs.
+The ruling vacated many of the tariffs implemented during the second Trump administration.

-In February 2025, President Donald Trump announced tariffs on Canada, Mexico, and China, citing the IEEPA as the statutory authority for doing so.
+In February 2025, President Donald Trump announced tariffs on imports from Canada and Mexico, and separately from China, citing the IEEPA as the statutory authority for doing so.
 After implementing other tariffs citing different statutory authorities, Trump announced the global Liberation Day tariffs also citing the IEEPA the following April.
-Multiple lawsuits from affected companies and U.S. states were filed shortly after this announcement, including both Learning Resources and V.O.S.
-Selections challenging the president's authority to issue tariffs under IEEPA.
+Multiple lawsuits from affected companies and U.S. states were filed shortly after this announcement, including both Learning Resources, Inc. v.
+Trump and Trump v.
+V.O.S.
+Selections, Inc., challenging the president's authority to issue tariffs under IEEPA.

 In Learning Resources, the District Court for the District of Columbia ruled the tariffs were unconstitutional in May 2025.
-Though Trump appealed to the D.C.
-Circuit Court of Appeals, the plaintiffs sought but failed to get expedited relief from the Supreme Court in early June.
-Under Trump v.
+In Trump v.
 V.O.S.
 Selections, the United States Court of International Trade (CIT) ruled in May 2025 that the president does not have the authority to use the IEEPA to set tariffs in this way, and permanently enjoined the government from enforcing them.
 The CIT's ruling was upheld on appeal by the en banc Federal Circuit Appeals Court in August 2025.
 In both cases, the lower courts stayed their injunctions to allow Trump to appeal the rulings to the Supreme Court.

-The Supreme Court granted both petitions in September, and expedited scheduling of oral arguments, which were heard on November 5, 2025.
+The Supreme Court granted both petitions in September and consolidated them into a single case.
+The Court expedited scheduling of oral arguments, which were heard on November 5, 2025.
 Court observers believed a majority of the justices expressed skepticism towards the government's rationale for the tariffs during the oral session.
+In its opinion of February 20, 2026, the Court decided that this matter is within the exclusive jurisdiction of the CIT, and ordered the dismissal of the Learning Resources case from the District of Columbia court.
+The Court affirmed the CIT ruling in V.O.S.
+Selections against the tariffs, though did not rule on the manner of tariff repayment.
+Since the decision, refunds have been issued by the United States Customs and Border Protection to those businesses that had paid IEEPA tariffs, while Trump has enacted other tariffs through limited routes previously passed into law by Congress, such as through the Trade Expansion Act and the Trade Act of 1974.